 In the case that there is no authentication currently ongoing for this user (i.e. no timer reg-await-auth is running):

-1) check if the user needs to be reauthenticated.
+1) check if the user needs to be re-authenticated.
 The S-CSCF may require authentication of the user for any REGISTER request, and shall always require authentication for REGISTER requests received without the "integrity-protected" header field parameter in the Authorization header field set to "tls-yes".

-If the user needs to be reauthenticated and the REGISTER did not include an Authorization header field with a digest response, the S-CSCF shall proceed with the authentication procedures as described for the initial REGISTER in subclause 5.4.1.2.1 and subclause 5.4.1.2.1B.
+If the user needs to be re-authenticated and the REGISTER did not include an Authorization header field with a digest response, the S-CSCF shall proceed with the authentication procedures as described for the initial REGISTER in subclause 5.4.1.2.1 and subclause 5.4.1.2.1B.

-If the user needs to be reauthenticated and the REGISTER included an Authorization header field with a digest response, the S-CSCF shall proceed with the authentication procedures as described for the initial REGISTER in subclause 5.4.1.2.1 and subclause 5.4.1.2.1B and include the "stale" header field parameter with value "true" in the WWW-Authenticate header field.
+If the user needs to be re-authenticated and the REGISTER included an Authorization header field with a digest response, the S-CSCF shall proceed with the authentication procedures as described for the initial REGISTER in subclause 5.4.1.2.1 and subclause 5.4.1.2.1B and include the "stale" header field parameter with value "true" in the WWW-Authenticate header field.

 In the case that a timer reg-await-auth is running for this user the S-CSCF shall: